astromar96/german-speller/GOOGLE_CLOUD_SETUP.md

 1. Paste the API key in the app
 2. Click "Test Audio System"
 3. You should see "✅ Google Cloud TTS API connected successfully"
+4. The app uses `de-DE-Neural2-A` (German female neural voice) for high-quality pronunciation

 ## Common Issues & Solutions